bnzk/djangocms-misc/README.md

   - other opiniated things, that you might not want
   - convenience page_link tag: {% page_link "reverse_id_or_the_like" "css_class_name" "custom_link_text" %}
   - helper tag for getting images from image fields in plugins/placeholders. useful for fb:og tags and the like
-- djangocms_misc.untranslated_placeholder
+- djangocms_misc.editmode_fallback_placeholder / djangocms_misc.untranslated_placeholder
+  - WARNING: very experimental
-  - monkey patch `cms.utils.plugins.assign_plugins` to get untranslated placeholders (heavily experimental!)
+  - monkey patch `cms.utils.plugins.assign_plugins` to get untranslated placeholders
+  - due to "different trees", other monkey patches may be needed (sorting/copy pasting!)
 - djangocms_misc.autopublisher
+  WARNING: very experimental
   - cheat the cms, so that you'll never have a difference between draft und published version, as every change is always published automatically (experimental, for plugins and pages for now, but probably all we need).